ThomasHeb/4AxisFoamCutter/README.md

 - Download foamcutter.rb from the code section

 ### Functionality and usage of foamcutter.rb
 Open the ruby code editor first and load and execute the foamcutter.rb.
-This adds 3 menus to the PlugIn menu.
-Inside the settings you can define some general settings, like inch/mm, used decimals, labels of the axis.
+This adds 4 menus to the PlugIn menu.
+- FoamCutter Settings: you can define some general settings, like inch/mm, used decimals.

-With the tool itself, you are asked to select 2 paths which are exported as gcode.
+- FoamCutter Import how-file: Import profiles from Wing Helper
+- FoamCutter Tool: Generates gcode for 2 paths and exports it.
 The paths it self use the green (x and u) and blue (y and z) axis.
 Positioning along the red axis does not matter.
+See tutorial video "Working with SketchUp Part 1-3"
+- FoamCutter Tool PP: Generates gcode for the left and the right axis of the foamcutter, this includes a simple post processing.
+See tutorial video "Working with SketchUp Part 4"

 The algorithm searches all related points to an edge.
 It follows two routes
 ### 1: go up first (Y/Z +)
 ### 2: go back first (X/U -)
 It uses all edges only once.
-If you reach a dead end, you may use the third dimension do open up new paths/edges - please keep the rules in mind.
+If you reach a dead end, you may use the third dimension (supporting path) do open up new paths/edges - please keep the rules in mind.

 Both paths should have the same number of points and edges.
 To go for that with more complex objects, it is a good way to use CurviLoft
 - create your objects